jongio/azidext/README.md

 ### AzureIdentityCredentialAdapter

-The `AzureIdentityCredentialAdapter` class provides a simple adapter to use DefaultAzureCredential from [@azure/identity](https://www.npmjs.com/package/@azure/identity) with any SDK that accepts ServiceClientCredentials from packages like `@azure/arm-*` or `@azure/ms-rest-*`.
+The `AzureIdentityCredentialAdapter` class provides a simple adapter to use TokenCredential from [@azure/identity](https://www.npmjs.com/package/@azure/identity) with any SDK that accepts ServiceClientCredentials from packages like `@azure/arm-*` or `@azure/ms-rest-*`.

 To use this type, just copy `azureIdentityCredentialAdapter.ts`, `package.json`, and `tsconfig.json` file located in `js` directory into your application and install packages in `package.json`.